 - 32 percent said it causes them to question the company’s ability to make other decisions.

 - 46 percent of candidates said they are willing to wait one to two weeks to hear from an employer after an interview before losing interest in the role.

 - Only 23 percent would wait up to one week after an interview without losing interest in a role.

-Consider Using a Staffing Firm
+can i buy prednisone online in uk Consider Using a Staffing Firm

 Staffing firms help you find the right fit for your specific need.
 Are you a nonprofit leader who needs someone for a specific project?
 Do you need someone to cover a maternity leave?
 Or are you looking for someone with a very specific skill set, such as UX design?
 Staffing firms can help.
 Some focus on niche areas such as marketing, healthcare, or IT and can fill a company’s needs with the right candidates, quickly.